-- Sources or will source before 2050 under a reasonable targeted scenarioi- all energy from a carbon-neutral grid and/or carbonneutral local resources (such as roof-mounted solar photovoltaics or other on-site renewable energy generation) - Supports decarbonization of the grid by minimizing its grid impact through peak and general demand reduction and grid interactivity or, alternatively, through off-grid operation
+- Sources or will source before 2050 under a reasonable targeted scenarioi- all energy from a carbon-neutral grid and/or carbonneutral local resources (such as roof-mounted solar photovoltaics or other on-site renewable energy generation) - Supports decarbonization of the grid by minimizing its grid impact through peak and general demand reduction and grid interactivity or, alternatively, through off-grid operation of a building's lifetime emissions.
+In retrofits, specific measures and designs that decrease the operational carbon emissions of a building can be evaluated for their combined (net) embodied and operational carbon contribution.
+Such changes should not be implemented if their overall emissions profile is unfavorable (i.e., if operational savings do not significantly outweigh embodied carbon).
+Given the typical embodied carbon penalty of replacing existing buildings rather than retrofitting them, retrofitting structurally sound buildings may often be preferable, especially if the most carbon-intensive materials are avoided in the retrofit.

-In short, if all US buildings are built or retrofitted to be ZCA before 2050 and the assumed grid scenario is achieved, the US building stock can be considered decarbonized in terms of operational emissions (Scope 1 and 2, as defined by the US Environmental Protection Agency, or EPA).ii
+In short, if all US buildings are built or retrofitted to be ZCA before 2050 and the assumed grid scenario is achieved, the US building stock can be considered decarbonized in terms of operational emissions (Scope 1 and 2, as defined by the US Environmental Protection Agency, or EPA)."